hpcleuven/VscDocumentation/source/access/account_request.rst

    for each computer you use to access your VSC account.
-If your computer is stolen, it is then easy to disable access from that computer while you can still access your VSC account from all your other computers. `The procedure is explained on a separate web page <\%22/cluster-doc/account-management/access-from-multiple-machines\%22>`__.
+If your computer is stolen, it is then easy to disable access from that computer while you can still access your VSC account from all your other computers.
+The procedure is explained on a separate web page ":ref:`access from multiple machines`".

 Applying for the account
 ------------------------